-When all admission documents have been received by the Admissions Office, applicants will be sent a letter indicating acceptance for admission or will be advised by letter that further action is necessary to be eligible for admission.
+When all admission documents have been received by the Admissions Office, applicants will be notified indicating acceptance for admission or will be advised that further action is necessary to be eligible for admission.

 Non-degree seeking applicants will be admitted following guidelines listed under Special Admission on page 12.